2023 Tee Ball Season

 What equipment is provided, and what do I need to purchase for my child?

-Required: Baseball/Softball Glove and Protective Safety Cup (only required for boys)
+Required: Baseball/Softball Glove, Face covering (if necessary and dependent on local health guidelines), and, a Protective Safety Cup (only required for boys)

-“Effective on January 1, 2018, Little League Baseball will adhere to the new USABat standard.”
+“Effective on January 1, 2018, Little League Baseball compiled with the new USABat standard.”

 This new standard does not apply to Softball.